 As you may know, Swift is a type-safe language and good understanding of the data types that are available is therefore critically important.
-In this article, we’re going to look at the numeric data types available in Swift.
-First up are the integers.
+In this post, we’re going to start looking at these in detail with a look at the numeric data types available in Swit.

 Integers represent whole numbers, numbers that have no fractional components like

 In Swift, the integers are primarily divided into two groups.
 They can either be signed (which include negative values, zero and positive values) or unsigned (which covers only zero and positive values).

 In addition to being either signed or unsigned, in Swift each of these two groups also come in four different sizes; 8, 16, 32 and 64-bits versions.

 In Swift, the names of the integer data types follow the same general scheme as is used in languages like C and as with all types in Swift, they always start with a capital letter.

 For the unsigned types this initial capital letter is the letter